 - Add clear calls to action – great you have said the all the right things, but the customer doesn’t know what to do next.
 Make sure you have nicely designed and easy to use calls to action.

-- Make your content easy to read – visitors are likely to skim read your content so make use of short sentences, small paragraphs, bullet points, clear headings and bold text.
+- Make your content easy to read – people are lazy and will likely skim read your content so make use of short sentences, small paragraphs, bullet points, clear headings and bold text.

 - Clear visitor journey – don’t make it hard to find the information your customers need.
 Your navigation should be like a road map to your website and clear links to relevant pages should be found throughout your content where appropriate.